X Squared – Definition, Examples, Facts

 0%

-X squared is important in mathematics because it occurs in various mathematical fields such as geometry, algebra, and graphs.
+Square of X is important in mathematics because it occurs in various mathematical fields such as geometry, algebra, and graphs.
 Likewise, it is applicable in science and real-world usage.

 X refers to a single variable.
 It can be used to represent a number.
 X squared refers to the product of that number by itself.
-For example, X may be 2 and X2 is 2 × 2 which is 4.
+For example, X may be 2, and X^2 is 2 × 2, which gives us 4.

 No. Since X squared is a number multiplied by itself, it cannot be negative.
 This is because even if X is negative, negative multiplied by negative is positive.